 SESYNC’s Slurm compute cluster allows users to run big memory- and processor-intensive jobs.
 Many users don’t know that you can access the memory and processing power of the cluster interactively, typing commands directly into the command line or into an R or Python session.
 This FAQ briefly describes how to start an interactive job on the Slurm cluster.

-First, you need to connect to the SSH server.
-On Windows machines, you can do this from PowerShell, but if you want to use applications with a graphical interface (such as displaying R plots in real time), you will need to use a third-party client such as PuTTY (see this FAQ on accessing Linux resources for how to do that).
+First, you need to open a terminal window and connect to the SSH server.
+On Windows machines, if you want to use applications with a graphical interface (such as displaying R plots in real time), you will need to use a third-party client such as PuTTY or MobaXTerm.
+See this FAQ on accessing Linux resources for help on getting the client set up.

 Next, start an interactive job.
 This is done with the shell command

 --partition=sesyncshared or request specific amounts of memory or time.
-See the Slurm documentation page for salloc or the SESYNC cluster Quickstart page for more information — the available options for
+See the Slurm documentation page for srun or the SESYNC cluster Quickstart page for more information — the available options for

 salloc are mostly the same as for